Menu

 What is a National Monument?

 Part of the process of making an area a national monument is the management plan for the area, which determines what the area is able to be used for recreationally.
 Each national monument proclamation is different because they are based on the natural resources and landscape of the area they're in.
-Each plan identifies the values that are to be protected for that specific area including fish, wildlife, hunting, angling., and cultural sites.
+Each plan identifies the values that are to be protected for that specific area including fish, wildlife, hunting, angling, and cultural sites.
 Uses that were allowed before a monument is created are typically allowed after a monument is created.

 How are National Monuments Different Than Other Public Lands?